raspberrypilearning/lego-robot-face/en/step_3.md

 ![A range of emojis.](images/emojis.png)

-In this project, you can use these five emojis:
+In this project, you can use these four emojis to represent eyes:

 | <img src="resources/neutral.png" alt="8 by 8 pixel art of a neutral face" width="100"/> | <img src="resources/wide.png" alt="8 by 8 pixel art of a wide-eyed face" width="100"/> | <img src="resources/angry.png" alt="8 by 8 pixel art of an angry face" width="100"/> | <img src="resources/look_down.png" alt="8 by 8 pixel art of a face looking down" width="100"/> |
 | -------------------------- | -------------------------- | -------------------------- | -------------------------- | -------------------------- |